nsanpedro/swapi-app/README.md

 - A checkbox filter functionality in addition to sorting.
 - Add unit testing to the app.
-- Have a better design proposal.
+- Have a more appealing design proposal.

 Thank you for the opportunity! :smile: